US STOCKS-S&P 500 eases, ends longest winning run in 8 years

 The index remained above 1,500, however, after closing above that level on Friday for the first time in more than five years.
 The S&P 500’s eight sessions of gains was its longest winning streak in eight years.

-Caterpillar shares helped limit losses on the Dow industrials even as the company posted a 55 percent drop in quarterly profit due to a charge connected with accounting fraud at a Chinese subsidiary and weak demand among its dealers.
+Caterpillar shares helped cap losses in the Dow industrials even as the company posted a 55 percent drop in quarterly profit due to a charge connected with accounting fraud at a Chinese subsidiary and weak demand among its dealers.
 Caterpillar’s shares, down 2.2 percent in the past three sessions, rose 2 percent Monday to $97.45.

 “I think this multi-year high is really something that’s in play both for shorter-term traders and with folks with money on the sidelines,” said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.